Skip to main content

 Equipment

 Equipment is one of the biggest tax opportunities for contractors.
-Two main tools: Section 179 and bonus depreciation.
+Two main tools: Section 179 and the special depreciation allowance (often called bonus depreciation).
+For book vs tax schedules, MACRS classes, conventions, disposals, and Section 1245 recapture, see Equipment & fixed-asset depreciation.

 Best use cases:

-• Section 179: Good year, bought $500K in equipment, want to zero out income but not go negative.
+• Section 179: Good year, bought $500K in equipment, want to zero out income but not go negative (subject to Section 179 taxable income limit).

-• Both together: Often you can combineβ€”Section 179 first, then bonus on the remainder.
+• Both together: Often you can combineβ€”Section 179 first, then the special allowance on the remainder of eligible basis, then MACRS.

 Plan Before You Buy